purnur-schneider/purnur-schneider.github.io/docs/research1.md

 ### With DL Investment Partners

 - I have performed Returns-Based-Style-Analysis, to track eventual style drift by individual foreign exchange managers.
-The results are however strongly affected by the choice of benchmarks for style.
+The results are, however, strongly affected by the choice of style benchmarks.

-- I have decomposed total portfolio variance to assess the individual contributions risk of individual asset managers.
-This decomposition leads to an easy and straightforward portfolio allocation among managers in a minimum risk portfolio, by equalizing the risk contributions across managers.
+- I have calculated decompositions of total portfolio variance by individual contributions to risk of individual asset managers.
+These decompositions allow for the construction of straightforward minimum risk portfolios, by equalizing the risk contributions of individual managers.

-- I have written practical guides for using statistical measures such as Omega, Ljung-Box and Jarque-Bera, and F-tests.
+- I have written practical guides for using statistical measures such as Omega, Ljung-Box and Jarque-Bera tests, Chi-square and F-tests.